wadhah101/insat-gl-knowledge/docs/GL4/Security/kerberos-project.md

 ```

- ### =>  Now your machines are ready to use the flask service
+  **=>  Now your machines are ready to use the flask service**

-#### What is next ?
+## Integrating Kerberos to a Flask Endpoint
  Since Kerberos is based on ticket granting and not passwords so we need first to grant a ticket for the user to access the service
+ ### Tickets
  We have 2 types of tickets : <br/>
  - TGT (ticket granting ticket) : the ticket that will allow you to get tickets for services
 -  TGS (ticket granting service) allow you to access a service secured by kerberos

+### Steps

  In order to test the endpoint you need to follow these steps:

- - Generate a ticket : ``kinit``.
+ 1. Generate a ticket : ``kinit``.
- - Get the List of tickets with some details about them like expiration date : ``klist``.
+ 2. Get the List of tickets with some details about them like expiration date : ``klist``.
- - Change the diffrent domain names in files  "requestHandler" and "index" with your ones.
+ 3. Change the diffrent domain names in files  "requestHandler" and "index" with your ones.
- - Run the server ``./index.py``
+ 4. Run the server ``./index.py``
- - Execute the requestHandler.py file : its role is to generate a negotiate token and add the header to the url.
+ 5. Execute the requestHandler.py file : its role is to generate a negotiate token and add the header to the url.

-### References :
+## References :

 - [https://ubuntu.com/server/docs/service-kerberos](https://ubuntu.com/server/docs/service-kerberos)
 - [https://web.mit.edu/kerberos/krb5-1.12/doc/admin/admin_commands/kadmin_local.html](https://web.mit.edu/kerberos/krb51.12/doc/admin/admin_commands/kadmin_local.html)